BBBalls/hillside_hermitage_archive/_posts/2022-06-25-Summarized Transcriptions 251-300.md

 So what then is the practice?

-Whatever happens throughout the day – make sure that you don’t forget the context of ‘with this, this is’.
+Whatever happens throughout the day—make sure that you don’t forget the context of ‘with this, this is’.

 Whether you’re recollecting birth or death, or Namarupa Vinnana; the principle of ‘with this, this is’; the principle of two simultaneously present things and everything else in between; always remains the same.
 The monk who establishes that rightly, doesn’t take ‘I’ to be first (to be his own), or forms in the world, or mental objects.
-Everything else in between – the feelings arising on account of perceptions, and all of the other experiences in between this relationship – he then equally won’t take as his.
+Everything else in between—the feelings arising on account of perceptions, and all of the other experiences in between this relationship—he then equally won’t take as his.

-If you make the effort to not ignore this right order, then whatever you’re experiencing – based on sense restraint, virtue and solitude, you include in the order ‘with this, this is’ – there is no outside of it.
+If you make the effort to not ignore this right order, then whatever you’re experiencing—based on sense restraint, virtue and solitude, you include in the order ‘with this, this is’—there is no outside of it.
 It doesn’t matter if it’s more on the mental memory side or more on the palpable side; that’s why we keep saying the content doesn’t matter.
 The nature of things matters.
 It’s present as such.
-Whichever way it feels, it’s got to be felt within ‘with this, this is’ – not outside of it.
+Whichever way it feels, it’s got to be felt within ‘with this, this is’—not outside of it.

 And when I think ‘outside of it’, that’s within the enduring body here, and the memory of the enduring body here.
 It’s still enclosed within the same principle.
-The moment you hammer that in, whereby you cannot forget that there is no outside of ‘with this, this is’ – that’s where your attavada is gone.
+The moment you hammer that in, whereby you cannot forget that there is no outside of ‘with this, this is’—that’s where your attavada is gone.
 You continue to operate externally.
 You might still look the same.
-But your assumption of external to ‘with this, this is’ is now inconceivable – because it is inconceivable.
+But your assumption of external to ‘with this, this is’ is now inconceivable—because it is inconceivable.
 ‘Conceiving’ is seen within it.
-Because you have developed the perspective of ‘with this, this is’ sufficiently enough to include the wildest of your careless fantasies, imaginations, assumptions… It’s still seen rightly, as second – within it.
+Because you have developed the perspective of ‘with this, this is’ sufficiently enough to include the wildest of your careless fantasies, imaginations, assumptions… It’s still seen rightly, as second—within it.

 Now if you sustain, invest effort, purify, establish, and endure that view; there will be no room for the slightest traces of conceit to